The Power of High-Quality Real Estate Marketing Design

 Shot list and layout notes

-- Walk through the house toward a unique detail with a simple label that names the benefit.
+- Walk through the home toward a unique feature with a simple benefit label.

-- Cut to a close up of that feature next to a printed mailer that uses the same image and label.
+- Cut to a close-up of that feature next to a printed mailer using the same image.

 Production Plans You Can Repeat

-Shoot one set of assets for a single priority listing.
-Goal is to tighten visual trust with your warm audience who already knows your name.
-Spend three hundred to five hundred dollars on design time and light editing, push one campaign per month to past clients and sphere, and cap impressions at three per person per week so the creative stays fresh.
-Use headline Your Agent Finally Has Marketing That Matches Their Results and close with a direct Call to Action such as reply for a fresh price check.
+Shoot one set of assets for a single priority listing or neighborhood update.
+Spend $300 to $500 on design time and light editing, push one campaign per month to past clients and sphere, and cap impressions at three per person per week so the creative stays fresh.
+Use a headline like Your Agent Finally Has Marketing That Matches Their Results and close with a direct CTA such as reply for a fresh price check.

 Use a mid-range budget to cover your core channels at once.
-Invest eight hundred to twelve hundred dollars per month so your Social Media Marketing, Listing Marketing, Direct Mail Marketing, and Email Campaigns all receive coordinated creative.
-Aim half of that at new cold audiences and half at retargeting, rotate fresh layouts every ninety days, lead with a headline such as This Is How Serious Agents Show Up, and invite viewers to book a design review call.
+Invest $800 to $1,200 per month so your Social Media Marketing, Listing Marketing, Direct Mail Marketing, and Email Campaigns all receive coordinated creative.
+Aim half at cold audiences and half at retargeting, rotate fresh layouts every 90 days, and invite viewers to book a design review call.

-Use this KPI table as a quick check on whether design is helping or holding back your main channels before you blame audience size or algorithm shifts.
+Use this KPI table as a quick check on whether design is helping or holding back your main channels before you blame audience size, algorithm shifts, or market conditions.

 | Channel focus | What you measure | Target range | Design change trigger |